-- What extent this area is necessary for understanding the other areas and the syllabus. - Whether the students/ trainees make use of the material in this area in his job / day life economically. - How many periods have been allotted for teaching the particular unit?
+- To what extent this area is necessary for understanding the other areas and the syllabus. - Whether the students/ trainees make use of the material in this area of his job / day to days life economically. - How many periods have been allotted for teaching the particular unit?